 Late Arriving Players: Ensure that AR collects the SBPSL ID cards and notes player numbers.
 Allow immediate entry if team is playing short.
 Update the Line-Up Card at the end of the half.

 Cautions: Substitution is allowed, minimum 5 minute sit-out required.

 - Post Match

 Match Report: Complete the Line-Up Cards with match result, misconduct, and all other information requested there.
 Make clear the name and jersey number of carded players.
 Retain the SBPSL ID card of all players sent off.

 Return ID Cards: Return the balance of the SBPSL ID cards to team managers.

-NOTE: If a red card is issued, all misconducts must by recorded on a USSF match report (use USSF form).
+- For matches with Red Cards including Double Yellows (players, coaches, spectators etc.): When a red card is issued, all red cards must by recorded on a USSF match report.
 Send a copy of the USSF match report to the SSBRA Member-at-Large.
-Once the MAL approves the match report, Mail Line-Up Cards, retained SBPSL ID cards, and USSF match report, to SBPSL address shown on Line-Up Cards: SBPSL P.O.
-Box 1070 Torrance, CA 90505
+Once the MAL approves the match report, Mail Line-Up Cards, retained SBPSL ID cards, and the approved USSF match report, to SBPSL address shown on Line-Up Cards: SBPSL P.O.
+Box 1070 Torrance, CA 90505.

 - Forfeit Procedures